lequyanh/SVMmykointrons/README.txt

     This is the main part of intron classification process.
 Can be used on its own but requires many parameters.
     On the other hand can allow processing of a single assembly and also provides cuts validation in case true introns are known

+    (3.a) pipeline/bestmodels/
+    Contains models for splice site classification and intron classification.
+    NOTE: Due to larger sizes (for SVM) are models not stored on Git, but must be shared by other means.

 (4) taxonomy.csv